ritz301/GSoC-progress/GSoC16-proposal.md

 My work can be divided into three phases.

 #### Phase 1: Designing the User Interface
-The basic structure of the UI will have 2 sections:
+The structure of the UI will have 2 main sections:
-* Displayed Asset annotation preview
+* **Displayed Asset annotation preview**

  This section will enable the user to draw strokes over a chosen background image which will be linked in a    OneToOne-relationship to a comment.

 * Comments section

 #### Phase 2: Designing the REST API with Django